Medical and nutritional advice based on bad science is not a new phenomenon.

-Gary Taubes, author of Why We Get Fat and Good Calories, Bad Calories, wrote a brilliant retort in which he points out the increasingly problematic trend of nutrition and health researchers using “pseudo-science” to support their hypotheses – no different than Ancel Keys.
+Gary Taubes, author of Why We Get Fat and Good Calories, Bad Calories, in which he points out the increasingly problematic trend of nutrition and health researchers using “pseudo-science” to support their hypotheses – no different than Ancel Keys.

 We highly recommend you give it a read.
 Here’s a quote from the article:

 “This is an issue about science itself and the quality of research done in nutrition.
 Those of you who have read Good Calories, Bad Calories (The Diet Delusion in the UK) know that in the epilogue I make a point to say that I never used the word scientist to describe the people doing nutrition and obesity research, except in very rare and specific cases.
 Simply put, I don’t believe these people do science as it needs to be done; it would not be recognized as science by scientists in any functioning discipline.”

 These Government Organizations Are Still in the Dark Ages

 The Department of Agriculture (USDA) and Department of Health and Human Services (HHS) recently issued the 2015 Dietary Guidelines for Americans, as they do every five years.

 We reported in a previous post that when the 2015 Dietary Guidelines Advisory Committee submitted their draft report to the USDA and HHS, the biggest revelation was “Cholesterol is no longer listed as a nutrient of concern.”